DevendraVasantKatuke/interview/Songs.md

 	-	Sunny Came Home
 -	SHEENA EASTON
 	-	FOR YOUR EYES ONLY
+	-	Days Like This
+	-	The Lover In Me
 -	Sheila E
 	-	A Love Bizarre
 -	Shivaree
 	-	Goodnight Moon
+-	Shura
+	-	Touch
 -	Sia
 	-	Move Your Body
+	-	We Can Hurt Together
 -   Sinéad O'Connor
     -   Nothing Compares 2 U
     -   The Wolf Is Getting Married